Back to IBM Knowledge Hub

 Need Independent IBM Licensing Advice?

-Redress Compliance provides fully independent IBM licence management — from compliance assessments and audit defence to ELA renewals and contract negotiation.
+Redress Compliance provides fully independent IBM license management, from compliance assessments and audit defense to ELA renewals and contract negotiation.
 No IBM affiliation.
 We work exclusively in your interest.

 View Case Studies

-Download our in-depth guides covering IBM audit defence, PVU optimisation, and licence management strategies.
+Download our in-depth guides covering IBM audit defense, PVU optimization, and license management strategies

 Our IBM Advisory Services